 Healthy China: Deepening Health Reform in China, Building High-Quality and Value-Based Service Delivery, a joint study on reforming China’s health system in collaboration with the Ministry of Finance, the National Health and Family Planning Commission, and the World Health Organization, recommends deeper healthcare reforms by creating a new model of people-centered quality integrated health care that strengthens primary care as the core of the health system; continuously improving health care quality; empowering patients with knowledge and understanding of health services; boosting the status of the health workforce, especially primary-care providers; allowing qualified private health providers to deliver cost-effective services; and prioritizing public investments.

 To meet growing demand from other developing countries to learn from China, the Bank also plays the role of knowledge broker to support China in sharing its development experience.

 International Finance Corporation (IFC)

-China is IFC’s fifth largest portfolio country.
-Since its first investment in 1985, the IFC has invested about $6 billion (combined IFC's own account and mobilization, including short-term finance) to support over 350 projects across 30 provinces in China.
-In fiscal year 2012, IFC raised $650 million in total commitments for 20 projects.
+China is IFC’s second largest portfolio country.
+Since its first investment in 1985 to date, IFC has invested US$12 billion (combined IFC's own account and mobilization, including short-term finance) to support over 350 projects across 30 provinces in China.
+In fiscal year 2016, IFC has invested US$1.2 billion in 25 projects.